-(a) Except as provided by subsection (d) of this section, no organization of any kind including a corporation, partnership, trade union, professional association or civic, fraternal or religious group or other profit or nonprofit entity except a political party, political action committee or candidate's campaign committee organized under W.S.
+- (a) Except as otherwise provided in this section, noorganization of any kind including a corporation, partnership, trade union, professional association or civic, fraternal or religious group or other profit or nonprofit entity except a political party, political action committee or candidate's campaign committee organized under W.S.
 22-25-101, directly or indirectly through any officer, member, director or employee, shall contribute funds, other items of value or election assistance to aid, promote or prevent the nomination or election of any candidate or group of candidates or to aid or promote the interests, success or defeat of any political party.
-No person shall solicit or receive a payment or contribution from an organization prohibited from making contributions under this subsection.

-(b) Except as provided by subsection (d) of this section, only a natural person, political party, or a political action committee or a candidate's campaign committee organized under W.S.
+No person shall solicit or receive a payment or contribution from an organization prohibited from making contributions under this subsection. - (b) Except as otherwise provided in this section, only a natural person, political party, or a political action committee or a candidate's campaign committee organized under W.S.
 22-25-101 shall contribute funds or election assistance in order to aid, promote or prevent the nomination or election of any candidate or group of candidates, or in order to aid or promote the interests, success or defeat of any political party.
 No person shall solicit or receive a political payment or contribution from any source other than a natural person, political party, political action committee or candidate's campaign committee organized under W.S.
-22-25-101.
+22-25-101. - (c) Except as otherwise provided in this section, no individual other than the candidate, or the candidate's